8 Brontë Places to Visit in Haworth, West Yorkshire (2026)

 Spot the Crooked Cottage

-Wander around Grape Lane
+Wander Along Grape Lane

-Walk on Henrietta St
+Walk Along Henrietta Street

-Go Up the 199 Steps
+Climb the 199 Steps

-Visit the St Mary’s Church and Churchyard
+Explore St Mary’s Church

 Visit Whitby Abbey